100 Best Christmas TV Episodes of All Time

 Fry misses the traditions of home and childhood; whether we’ve moved ten miles down the road or a thousand years into the future, that’s a sentiment we can all share, and this episode is a great early example of Futurama playing for drama as well as comedy.
 The pogoing lobster, voice-activated ski course and the hilariously violent St Nick are 30th-century icing on a traditional cake, and the interplay between sentimentality and nutso humour makes this a festive standout.
 (The following year’s “A Tale Of Two Santas” is also exceptionally good fun.)

-8. KING OF THE HILL – Pretty Pretty Dresses
+8. King of the Hill – Pretty Pretty Dresses

-USA/Season 3/1998Aired on Foxdirected by Dominic Polcino, written by Paul Lieberstein
+directed by Dominic Polcino, written by Paul Lieberstein

 King Of The Hill set itself apart from the animated sitcom pack with its commitment to realistic tone.
 It seems apt, therefore, that its greatest Christmas episode rates among the darkest festive comedy episodes in history.
 Eternally-depressed Bill sinks ever-deeper into the slough of despond, ruminating over the anniversary of his wife Lenore leaving him.
 Attempts at suicide prompt stern responses from neighbors, including Hank Hill, but their tough love leads to a complete mental break, as Bill begins to dress as, and impersonate, Lenore.